Nick-Damico/Nick-Damico.github.io/_posts/2017-06-08-working_with_pry.markdown

 [2] pry(main)>
 ```

-In the code Above, we can inspect the length variable to see if the ```length``` contains the supplied strings character length, and it does.
+In the code Above, we can inspect the ```length``` variable to see if it contains the supplied strings character length, and it does.

-Obviously the above is very simple and probably not a unnecessary use of ```binding.pry``` .
+Obviously the above is very simple and probably an unnecessary use of ```binding.pry``` .
 But we can see how powerful this can be once we have a more complex function that is doing more complex manipulation to data.

 let's try iterating through an Array:
 ```